Do I Need a Texas Criminal Defense Attorney?

 • Selling parts out of abandoned or wrecked vehicles that do not belong to the seller

-Motor vehicle theft typically starts at the level of Class A misdemeanor and can reach the level of a third-degree felony, depending upon the vehicle’s value.
+Motor vehicle theft typically starts as a Class A misdemeanor and can reach the level of a third-degree felony, depending on the vehicle’s value.

 Drug Crimes